andreashuber69/eslint-config/README.md

 [project service feature](https://typescript-eslint.io/blog/announcing-typescript-eslint-v8/#project-service) of [typescript-eslint](https://typescript-eslint.io/) is employed.
 For this to work correctly, ...

-1. ...the node version **must** be >=18.18 (imposed by eslint).
+1. the node version **must** be >=18.18 (imposed by eslint).
-1. ...all code in a direct or indirect subfolder of the project root that is not explicitly excluded from linting **must** be included by a *tsconfig.json* file located in the same folder as an included file or a direct or indirect parent folder.
+1. all code in a direct or indirect subfolder of the project root that is not explicitly excluded from linting **must** be included by a *tsconfig.json* file located in the same folder as an included file or a direct or indirect parent folder.
-1. ...the handful of code files in the root folder of the project (like *eslint.config.mjs*, see below) **should not** be included by a *tsconfig.json* file.
+1. the handful of code files in the root folder of the project (like *eslint.config.mjs*, see below) **should not** be included by a *tsconfig.json* file.
-1. ...the root directory of the project **should** contain a *tsconfig.json* file.
+1. the root directory of the project **should** contain a *tsconfig.json* file.
-1. ...it is recommended to have your *tsconfig.json* file(s) extend from a strict configuration.
+1. it is recommended to have your *tsconfig.json* file(s) extend from a strict configuration.
 Here's an example for
    node:

    ```jsonc